ibm-cloud-docs/vpc/hello-world-vpc.md

 # Using the CLI to create VPC resources
 {: #creating-a-vpc-using-cli}

-This guide shows you how to create and configure an {{site.data.keyword.vpc_full}} using the {{site.data.keyword.cloud}} CLI.
+You can create and configure an {{site.data.keyword.vpc_full}} using the {{site.data.keyword.cloud}} CLI.
 {:shortdesc}

 To create and configure your virtual private cloud (VPC) and other attached resources, perform the steps in the sections that follow, in this order:

 1. Create a VPC and subnet to define the network.
-1. Attach a public gateway to allow all resources in the subnet to communicate with the public internet.
+1. If you want to allow all resources in the subnet to communicate with the public internet, attach a public gateway.
 1. Create a virtual server instance.
+By default, a 100 GB boot volume is attached to the instance.
-1. Create a block storage volume and attach it to an instance.
+1. If you want additional storage, create a block storage volume and attach it to your instance.
-1. Configure a security group to define the inbound and outbound traffic that's allowed for the instance.
+1. To define the inbound and outbound traffic that's allowed for the instance, configure its security group.
-1. Reserve and associate a floating IP address to enable your instance to be reachable from the internet.
+1. If you want your instance to be reachable from the internet, reserve and associate a floating IP address.

 ## Before you begin
 {: #before-cli-tutorial}